SSWConsulting/SSW.Rules.Content/rules/pitch-a-product/rule.md

 2. The unique value
 3. Call to action

-### #1 The What
+### 1. The what

 Think about what your product is, focus on the problem it solves.
 For example:

 * TinaCMS is a Headless CMS where your content is stored as Markdown in GitHub

 **Tip:** You might have 15 great points, but start the conversation with a couple of important ones.
 Consider who you are speaking to when choosing the highest value points.

-### #2 The Unique Value
+### 2. The unique value

-Now think about what your product does and its competitors don't.
-What makes your product special?
+Now think about what your product does and its competitors don't - things that make your product special.
 For example:

 * GitHub enables version control and great approval workflow
-* Great editing UX
+* It has a great editing UX

-### #3 The call to action
+### 3. The call to action

 Think about where people would go to get more information or to buy the product.
+For example:

-e.g. *"If you want to learn more, check out the demo on [tina.io](https://tina.io)"*
+* To learn more check out the demo on the website [tina.io](https://tina.io)

-### Now practice
+## Practice your pitch

 Now you have a few bullet points, go outside and record a quick video from memory.
 Here's a few tips to get it right:

-* Hook people in - Make sure to mention the question at the start, so people have a little context.
+* **Hook people in** - Make sure to mention the question at the start, so people have a little context
-* Practice and perfect it - Do a few takes until it feels right
+* **Practice and perfect it** - Do a few takes until it feels right

 There you go, that's your pitch!